HF0/RolePlayingTelegramBot/README.md

 Rolebot is a simple php bot for telegram that can be used to play role games.
 It includes:
 - Dice commands
-- Send image, text sounds
+- Send images, texts, sounds or gifs
 - Manage automated fights
 - Store and query players statistics
 - Inventory